opensemanticworld/rapsql/README.md

 1. Clone this repository to a local folder
 2. Configuration
-    1. Change file name 'dotenv' to '.env'
+    1. Change filename 'dotenv' to '.env'
     2. (Optional) Open .env and change your credentials
         1. Note that there are some dependencies to the initial building script in [./pgdbconf/schema.sql](https://github.com/OpenSemanticLab/rapsql/blob/main/pgdbconf/schema.sql)
         2. You can find comment tags where changes have no or different dependencies